 - 2. Notify all members not less than 60 days before the date when the elections are to be held.
-In the United States, the election notice must be mailed to the last known address of each member qualified to vote.
+In the United States, the election notice must be mailed to the last known address of each member gualified to vote.
 The notice must specify the date, time and place of nominations for the election and the date, time and place of balloting for an election.
 The notice must say what time the polls will be open; specify voter eligibility rules; inform members of procedures for obtaining absentee ballots and must include an application for an absentee ballot.
 This means, for example, that a simple posting of the notice on a bulletin board is not sufficient.
 However, this requirement regarding election notice by mail does not apply in Canada. - 3.
 As part of the election notice, provide to all members by written communication specific information about who is entitled to receive an absentee ballot and include an application for an absentee ballot (see Article XXII, Sec.
-7 for district lodge elections and Article B, Sec.
-4 for local lodge elections).
-Those who are entitled to vote by absentee ballot are: - (a) Members who reside in outlying districts more than 25 miles from the designated balloting place. - (b) Members who are at work at the time of the local lodge balloting, - (c) Members who are confined because of verified illness - (d) Members who are on leave qualifying under U.S. and/or Canadian family leave laws. - (e) Working members who are on vacation. - (f) Retirees more than 25 miles away from their residence on election day. - (g) Members who are on official IAM business approved by the local, district or Grand Lodge.
+7 for district elections and Article B, Sec.
+4 for local elections).
+Those who are entitled to vote by absentee ballot are: - (a) Members who reside in outlying areas more than 25 miles (40 kilometers) from the designated balloting place. - (b) Members who are at work at the time of the local balloting, - (c) Members who are confined because of verified illness - (d) Members who are either confined because of illness or injury, or on leave, qualifying under U.S. and/or Canadian family leave laws. - (e) Working members who are on vacation. - (f) Retirees more than 25 miles(40 kilometers) away from their residence on election day. - (g) Members who are on official IAM business approved by the local, district or International.